Emilio Salgari: Legacy

-Films
+Film adaptations of Salgari novels

 Historians debate the first film adaptation of a Salgari novel.
 Cabiria, directed by Giovanni Pastrone bears many similarities to Emilio Salgari's 1908 adventure novel Cartagine in Fiamme (Carthage is Burning).
 Salgari was never credited, and Gabriele D'Annunzio was billed as the official screenwriter.
 D'Annunzio had been brought on board to help revise the film once it had been shot, earning the credit by changing the title to Cabiria, changing the name of some of the characters, and rewriting the captions from what Pastrone had done.
 The three-hour epic movie with its cast of thousands created a sensation throughout Italy.
 It pioneered epic screen production and foreshadowed the work of D.W.
 Griffith, Sergei Eisenstein and others.

 Vitale De Stefano brought Salgari's pirates to the big screen in the early 1920s with a series of five films shot over two years, including Il corsaro nero The Black Corsair and La Regina dei caraibi (The Queen of the Caribbean).
 Lex Barker appeared as the tiger hunter Tremal-Naik in the 1955 B-movie The Mystery of The Black Jungle.
 Sandokan was played by Hercules star Steve Reeves in Sandokan the Great and The Pirates of Malaysia aka The Pirates of The Seven Seas.
 Ray Danton played the pirate in Luigi Capuano's Sandokan Against the Leopard of Sarawak (aka Throne of Vengeance.) and later reprised the role in Sandokan Fights Back (aka The Conqueror and the Empress).

 The 1944 Mexican film El corsario negro is based on his novel The Black Corsair.

 The 1965 adventure film La montagna di luce (The Mountain of Light) was loosely based on Salgari's 1902 novel of the same title, which referred to the name of the Koh-i-Noor diamond.
 The film was released in English under several titles, the most commonly known of which was Jungle Adventurer.
 One of the alternate titles used for a later re-release was Sandok, an attempt to capitalize on the popularity of Salgari's fictional pirate Sandokan, even though neither the novel, nor the film had anything to do with Sandokan's character or the settings of his adventures (the plot revolved around a fictitious attempt to steal the Koh-i-Noor, and took place in 19th-century India).

 In 1976, the landmark Sandokan TV miniseries played throughout Europe.
 It starred Kabir Bedi in the title role and attracted more than 80 million viewers a week.
 Bedi has been considered the quintessential Sandokan ever since.
 He later reprised the role in the late 1990s in a series of sequels.

-Massimo de Rita and Lucio Mandara collaborated on a story for 1988' TV miniseries The Secret of Sahara which was loosely based on Salgari's works.
+Massimo de Rita and Lucio Mandara collaborated on a story for the 1988 TV miniseries The Secret of Sahara which was loosely based on Salgari's works.

+Sandokan (2025) is a new series currently on Netflix.